lucasjellema/fontys-2022-microservices-kafka-dapr/lab4-programmatic-consume-and-produce/readme.md

 The NPM module repository returns over 660 modules when searched for the keyword *kafka*.
 Not all of them are libraries to facilitate the interaction from your Node application with Apache Kafka clusters - but over a dozen are.
 In this lab, we will work with the *node-rdkafka* NPM module, [node-rdkafka on GitHub](https://github.com/Blizzard/node-rdkafka) for details on this particular library and [Reference Docs](https://blizzard.github.io/node-rdkafka/current/) for the API specification.
 The node-rdkafka library is a high-performance NodeJS client for Apache Kafka that wraps the native (C based) *librdkafka* library.
 All the complexity of balancing writes across partitions and managing (possibly ever-changing) brokers should be encapsulated in the library.

-The sources for this part of the lab are in the directory *node-kafka-client* in the lab2 directory in the Git repo.
+The sources for this part of the lab are in the directory *node-kafka-client* in the lab directory in the Git repo.

 ### Producing to test-topic in Node